Healthdirect Free Australian health advice you can count on.

 Morphine is a strong pain-relief medicine and can cause life-threatening breathing problems.

 Morphine may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication, or changed the dosage, you may be at higher risk of having an accident.
+If you have recently started taking an opioid medicine, or changed the dosage, you may be at a higher risk of having an accident.

 If you have kidney problems or your kidney function is impaired, your doctor will need to adjust your dosage of morphine.